Everything you need to know about FM radio on your phone

 I've never heard of being able to get radio through my phone.
 How's it work?

 You can easily turn your phone into an FM radio if it has an embedded chipset and the proper circuitry to connect that chip to an FM antenna.
-All you need is an app like NextRadio, which allows you to tune into the signal, and something to act as antenna such as a headphone or wired-connected speakers.
+All you need is an app like NextRadio, which lets you tune into the signal, and something to act as an antenna, such as headphones or nonwireless speakers.

-A portable radio that fits into my pocket is so 1980s.
+A portable radio that fits in my pocket is so '80s.
 Why would I need it on my phone?

 I've got one word for you: disasters.

-Sure it's great that you can get alerts via text, streaming music from services like Spotify and Google Music, and access the internet from your pocket.
-But what happens when the network goes dark or has become so overwhelmed from everyone trying to get information that you can't get through?
-That's too often the norm in areas hit hardest by things like hurricanes, earthquakes, fires -- or even a shooting.
+Sure it's great that you can use your phone to get alerts via text, listen to streaming music from services like Spotify and Google Music, and access the internet from your pocket.
+But what happens when the network goes dark or gets so overwhelmed from everyone trying to access information that you can't get through?
+That's too often the norm in areas hit hardest by things like hurricanes, earthquakes, fires, or even shootings.

 Three weeks after Hurricane Maria pummeled Puerto Rico, more than 76 percent of cell sites still aren't functioning, according to the FCC, hampering recovery efforts and putting lives at risk.
 It's why officials in Puerto Rico have turned to FM radio stations to help coordinate the pick up and delivery of relief items from ports to communities throughout the island, according to a Time article published last week.
-There was simply no other way to tell local relief workers where to go and when.
+There's simply no other way to tell local relief workers where to go and when.

 "When truckers heard the call, goods finally started leaving the port," according to Time.